Researcher NLP · ML · AI engineering Champaign, IL

 What I'm thinking about

-My active research lives in NLP and computational linguistics.
+My active research lives in NLP/NLU and computational linguistics.
 I work with deep learning architectures (LSTMs, transformer-based models like BERT) and eye-tracking data to examine how teens and adults process text, and whether computational models can predict their eye movements from visual and linguistic features.
 But my interests run wider than what I'm researching at any given moment.

 I want to work in machine learning and AI engineering more broadly.
 Not just studying models but building them, shipping them, and figuring out why they break.
-I'm also curious about quant trading.

 Topics